the-road-to-react-with-firebase/the-road-to-react-with-firebase/manuscript/99-end/00-learning-paths.md

 # Learning Paths

-The last chapters of this book are to help yoy apply what you've learned.
+The last chapters of this book are to help you apply what you've learned.
 So far, the book has taught you how to use Firebase in React to build sophisticated web applications.
 You've used all the fundamental features that power modern applications.
 Firebase offers you everything you need to implement authentication, authorization, and database interaction.
 However, there is plenty of room to explore the ecosystem, starting with this book's exercises and articles.

 ## Firebase's Cloud Firestore

 Firebase's Cloud Firestore is the latest version of Firebase's Realtime Database.
-We used the database because it comes with plenty of documentation, has a more established community, and offers plenty of online tutorials.
-However, Firebase's Cloud Firestore migh still take over at some point, because it has a more intuitive data model, more features, faster queries, and a better scaling experience for larger applications.
+We used Realtime Database because it comes with plenty of documentation, has a more established community, and offers a lot of online tutorials.
+However, Firebase's Cloud Firestore might take over at some point, because it has a more intuitive data model, more features, faster queries, and a better scaling experience for larger applications.
 Since it only affects the Firebase database, everything else like the Firebase authentication mechanisms stays the same.
 You only need to [migrate to Cloud Firestore](https://www.robinwieruch.de/react-firestore-tutorial) to give it a shot.

 ## Firebase's Admin API